 The band also changed its name from the New London Concert Band to the Allegra Concert Band, for a couple of good reasons, we weren't new and we weren't in London.

 Due to the recent Covid19 pandemic we've had to move to a new rehearsal location.
 We now play at Nork Hall, Nork, Banstead, Surrey SM7 1JB.
 The hall is much larger than the previous one, which enable us to play our rehearsals in a Covid secure manner.

-We rehearse on a Sunday afternoon 1pm to 3pm and play a wide variety of music, selections from musicals, marches, big band, classical arrangements and many more.
+We rehearse on a Sunday morning 11am to 1pm and play a wide variety of music, selections from musicals, marches, big band, classical arrangements and many more.